boldbi/boldbi-kubernetes/helm/auto-deployment/configuration.md

 ### Map multiple domains

-You can map mutiple domains in both Ingress Nginx and Istio like below.
-While mapping multiple domains you have to include the `appBaseUrl` in any of the matching host array.
+You can map multiple domains in both Ingress Nginx and Istio, as shown below.
+When mapping multiple domains, you must include the `appBaseUrl` in one of the host arrays.

-FOr multiple domain scenerio the `singleHost` secret will not be considered, you have to mention your secret inside `multipleHost` section.
+For multiple domain scenarios, the `singleHost` secret will not be considered.
+You must mention your secret within the `multipleHost` section.

 `Ingress Nginx`